attarmau/StyleCLIP/README.md

 │   │   │   └── clothing_routes.py
 │   │   ├── /controllers
 │   │   │   └── clothing_controller.py
+│   │   │   └── tag_extractor.py  # for processing the tags and interacting with the CLIPModel
 │   │   ├── schemas/
 │   │   │   └── clothing_schemas.py
 │   │   └── requirements.txt      # Python dependencies for the backend